For Immediate Release

 The National Campus and Community Radio Association/L’Association nationale des radios étudiantes et communautaires (“NCRA/ANREC”) is a not-for-profit national association working to recognize, support, and encourage volunteer-based, non-profit, public-access campus, community and native radio broadcasters in Canada.
 We provide advice and advocacy for individual campus and community (“c/c”) stations and conduct lobbying and policy development initiatives with a view to advancing the role and increasing the effectiveness of our sector.
-Our goals are to ensure stability and support for individual stations and to promote the long-term growth and effectiveness of the sector.
 The NCRA/ANREC currently has 129 member stations.